-Today, the PC Brigade unveiled their new range of Christmas Card, for the upcoming holiday season.
+Today, the PC Brigade unveiled their new range of Christmas Card.

 The card was designed to be as respectful as possible to everyone’s personal, religious and political views.
-Although it’s caused some controversy with Christmas Traditionalists.
+Although, inevitably, it’s caused some controversy with Christmas Traditionalists.

 Jocasta Pennington explained “Particular emphasis has gone into selecting non-discriminatory imagery coupled with inclusive, non-offensive wording.”

 “For example any suggestion of ‘Happy’ Christmas or ‘Holidays’ was a non-starter.
 The use of the term ‘Happy’ is offensive to those suffering depression, in crises or suffering from a range of mental conditions.”